 What Type of Insurance Policy Should You Purchase?

 Unless you have an estate that is large enough to trigger the federal estate tax or you have a special needs dependent, then we recommend that you purchase term life insurance.
 Using whole life insurance as an investment simply does not perform as well as purchasing term life insurance and using the remaining money – what you’d pay to brokers for commissions and for funding the cash value – to invest in the market.

 If you have a special needs dependent, then I do recommend whole life insurance because the risk of not setting aside enough money to fund the special needs dependent’s special needs trust during the time period of a term life insurance policy is too great.
 If you’re close to having the trust fully funded and have reasonable certainty of getting there in a short time period, then term life insurance is acceptable, but in most of the cases, it’s going to be wiser to have a permanent life insurance policy as a buffer.

-If you are looking for estate planning purposes, then using a whole life policy can allow you to put more money into a tax-deferred shelter, called a modified endowment contract which will allow you to pass along a higher amount of wealth to your desired beneficiaries.
+If you are looking for estate planning purposes or high net worth tax planning, then using a whole life policy can allow you to put more money into a tax-deferred shelter, called a modified endowment contract which will allow you to pass along a higher amount of wealth to your desired beneficiaries or defer your taxes.